New York pleads for more COVID-19 vaccine as daily US death toll hits record

 The country's most populous city is adding vaccination sites across its five boroughs, including its two Major League Baseball parks, and has succeeded in loosening restrictions on who is eligible for vaccination, de Blasio said.

-Both New York and California have opened inoculations to health people as young as 65.
+Both New York and California have opened inoculations to healthy people as young as 65.

 New York is on track to inoculate 1 million of its more than 8 million residents by the end of the month, but only if it gets enough vaccine, he said.